West Northamptonshire Local Plan - Responses to Regulation 18 - Message from Barby & Onley Parish Council

 Above the chevron is a bar and below is a bee – a play on the village name.

-The choice of colouration for the flag, red background, blue central device and additional detailing in gold was chosen to match the colouration of the coat of arms belonging to Barby’s French twin village Vulaines-sur-Seine
+The choice of colouration for the flag, red background, blue central device and additional detailing in gold was chosen to match the colouration of the coat of arms belonging to Barby’s French twin village Vulaines-sur-Ser

 LODGE FARM DEVELOPMENT